 Create a digital artwork that illustrates the theme of 'manaakitanga'.
-Digital video - storytelling could include, but is not restricted to the following: Animation, video, green screening, storytelling Apps, etc. Use important elements of digital storytelling to create your story.
-For other resources: select Digital Storytelling in the drop-down menu on Grow Waitaha - Supporting Resources.
+Digital video - music could include, but is not restricted to the following:

+Animation, video, original song/adaption/lip syncing.
+Use movie making and/or digital storytelling techniques to help you create your music video.
+For resources: select Music, Video and Digital storytelling in the drop-down menu on Grow Waitaha - Supporting Resources.

 Entry Title:

 Entry Link:

 Entered by:

 School:

 Category: (Please cross out/circle one) Year 1-3 Year 4-6 Year 7-8

-Project Explanation

-(Please write an explanation about your project.
+Project Explanation (Please write an explanation about your project.
 What did you do?
 How did you do it?
 Who did what?
-This gives judges a much better understanding of why you made the Digital story (No more than 100 words.)
+This gives judges a much better understanding of why you made this entry.
+(No more than 100 words.)

 Expert: Has a great deal of knowledge or skill in a particular area.

 Practitioner: Has knowledge or skill in a particular area.

 Apprentice: Is developing knowledge or skill in a particular area.

 Novice: Has just started to develop knowledge or skill in a particular area.